sig-gis/SEPAL-CEO/docs_OpenMRV/TwoDateChangeDetection.rst

 Copyright 2021, World Bank

-This work was developed by Karen Dyson under World Bank contract with Spatial Informatics Group, LLC for the development of new Measurement, Reporting, and Verification related resources to support countries’ MRV implementation.
+This work was developed by Karen Dyson under World Bank contract with the Food and Agriculture Organization and Spatial Informatics Group, LLC for the development of new Measurement, Reporting, and Verification related resources to support countries’ MRV implementation.

 | Attribution
 Dyson, K. 2021.
 Two date change detection. © World Bank.
 License: `Creative Commons Attribution license (CC BY 3.0 IGO) <https://creativecommons.org/licenses/by/3.0/igo/>`_